polashmahmud/php/docs/class-12.md

 // import Carbon class using namespace with autoloader use Carbon\Carbon;

-// print the now() static method of Carbon class echo Carbon::now();
+// print the now() static method of Carbon class these are some example word for demo echo Carbon::now();
 ```